GuideMessage Gateway

 4. Agent runs.
 The coding agent (Claude Code, Codex, etc.) processes the prompt with full access to the worktree, MCP servers, and any configured tools.

 5. Route response back.
 When the agent produces a response, Agor’s outbound routing hook intercepts it and posts it back into the same platform thread.
-Markdown is converted to platform-native formatting (e.g., Slack mrkdwn).
+Formatting is adapted per platform (Slack mrkdwn conversion, GitHub markdown pass-through).

 6. Repeat.
 Follow-up messages in the same thread continue the same session — the agent has full conversation history.